 Remuneration to the Board of Directors

 Fees to Board members elected by the annual general meeting are approved by the annual general meeting.
-It was decided at the annual general meeting on 1 June 2021 that fees shall be paid at a rate of SEK 550,000 to the Chairman of the board of directors, with SEK 400,000 to the Vice Chairman of the board and with SEK 300,000 to each of the other board members who are not employed by the company.
-In addition, it was decided that compensation for committee work shall be paid at a rate of SEK 125,000 to the Chairman of the Audit Committee and SEK 30,000 to each of the other members of the Audit Committee, with SEK 50,000 to the Chairman of the Remuneration Committee and with SEK 25,000 to the Chairman of the Remuneration Committee.
+It was decided at the annual general meeting on 26 May 2023 that fees shall be paid with SEK 650,000 to the Chairman of the board of directors, with SEK 400,000 to the Vice Chairman of the board of directors and with SEK 300,000 to each of the other board members who are not employed by the company.
+Remuneration for committee work shall be paid with SEK 125,000 to the Chairman of the Audit Committee, with SEK 50,000 to each of the other members of the Audit Committee, with SEK 50,000 to the Chairman of the Remuneration Committee and with SEK 25,000 to each of the other members of the Remuneration Committee.

 Guidelines for remuneration to senior executives

 According to the Swedish Companies Act, the Annual General Meeting shall decide on guidelines for remuneration to the CEO and other senior executives.
 The following guidelines were adopted at the Annual General Meeting on May 5, 2020.

 The Company’s starting point is that remuneration shall be paid on market and competitive terms that allow senior executives to be recruited and retained.
 Remuneration to senior executives may consist of basic salary, variable remuneration, pension, other benefits and share-based incentive programs.
 The CEO and other senior executives can be entitled to other customary benefits of 20 percent of the basic salary per year, but not more than 15,000 SEK per month.

 Remuneration to the CEO and other senior executives shall be based on factors such as work responsibilities, competence, experience, position and performance.
 Variable compensation shall be linked to predetermined and measurable criteria, designed to promote Alligator’s business strategy and long-term interests, including its sustainability.
 The compensation shall not be discriminatory on grounds of sex, ethnic background, national origin, age, disability or other irrelevant circumstances.